 Parents can be provided with any information regarding sensitive aspects of education such as our health and wellbeing programme, e.g. sexual health, drug awareness and online safety by contacting the school.
-Our Sexual Health programme content is available online and a link will be sent to parents before this is covered in school.
+Our Sexual Health programme content is available online.
 Please remember that we are partners in your child's education and your voice is very important.
 Please let the headteacher know if there is anything that you would like to discuss.